vasille-js/vasille-js/README.md

 ### 3.0 - 3.2

 - Switch to a babel plugin to compile components code. **[API change]**
-- 100% of code has been covered with unit tests.
+- 100% of the code has been covered with unit tests.
 - New developement direction: `keep it simple`.

 ### 2.0 - 2.3